debops/debops/docs/ansible/roles/ansible_plugins/getting-started.rst

 --------------------------

-To use the custom Ansible plugins from this role in your own Ansible roles, you should include the ``debops.ansible_plugins`` role as a dependency, in :file:`meta/main.yml` file of a given role:
+To use the custom Ansible plugins from this role in your own Ansible roles, you should include the ``ansible_plugins`` role as a dependency, in :file:`meta/main.yml` file of a given role:

 .. code-block:: yaml

    ---
    dependencies:
-     - role: debops.ansible_plugins
+     - role: ansible_plugins

-This will make the ``debops.ansible_plugins`` role a hard dependency of a given role, which should ensure that the ``debops.ansible_plugins`` role is always included, and doesn't need to be included in all playbooks that use a given role.
+This will make the ``ansible_plugins`` role a hard dependency of a given role, which should ensure that the ``ansible_plugins`` role is always included, and doesn't need to be included in all playbooks that use a given role.

 Custom Ansible filter plugins